deauth-me/fibonacci_sequence_5times/README.md

-# fibonacci_sequence

-Five different methods how to generate Fibonacci sequence in Python.
+Five different methods for generating Fibonacci sequence in Python.